-When starting a fuel-injected engine, avoid pressing the accelerator before or during starting.
+When starting a fuel-injected engine, don't press the accelerator before or during starting.
 Only use the accelerator when you have difficulty starting the engine.
 For more information on starting the vehicle, refer to Starting the engine in this chapter.